Police Federation chair John Apter suspended over sexual touching claims

 On Monday Mr Apter was served with a notice of investigation for potential breaches of professional standards relating to four separate alleged incidents.

-They said two of those involve sexual touching.
+They said two of those involved sexual touching.

 Hampshire Constabulary said it would not confirm the name of a person involved in an investigation.